AhmedAbdNext/websocket/Readme.md

 npm run dev-client
 ```

-This command launches the Vite Vanilla development server, which serves the client application on port `5173` by default.
+This command launches the Vite development server, which serves the client application on port `5173`.
 You can access the application by opening a web browser and visiting the address `http://localhost:5173/`.

 To build the client application for production, run the following command: